gwenhael-le-moine/x48ng/README.md

 ## Development

 - `make FULL_WARNINGS=yes` to compile with all warnings
-- `make clean` and `make clean-all` to clean between compilation runs
+- `make clean` and `make mrproper` to clean between compilation runs
 - `make pretty-code` to format the code using `clang-format` and the provided `.clang-format`